anananan116/TinyVLM/README.md

      - Learn broad visual-linguistic associations
      - Build a comprehensive vocabulary for describing visual content
      - Understand common objects, actions, and scenes in images
+   - This training stage produce the first model

 2. **Multi-Task SFT Phase**
    - Instruction tuning on: